LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction

-\paragraph{Implementation Details} Both LegoFormer-M and LegoFormer-S are trained with batch size 128 using $224 \times 224$ RGB images as input and $32^3$ voxelized reconstructions as output.
+\textbf{Implementation Details:} Both LegoFormer-M and LegoFormer-S are trained with batch size 128 using $224 \times 224$ RGB images as input and $32^3$ voxelized reconstructions as output.
 The models are implemented using PyTorch-Lightning \cite{falcon2019pytorch} and trained on Nvidia A100 and T4 GPUs on Google Cloud Platform (GCP) using Adagrad optimizer \cite{duchi2011adaptive}.
 The learning rate is set to 0.01 with 10K warmup steps.
-For multi-view models, the number of input views is fixed to 8 during the training as we experimentally found that fixing the view count helps to achieve higher performance than updating it between steps (section \ref{section:view_count_ablation}).
+For multi-view models, the number of input views is fixed to 8 during the training as we experimentally found that fixing the view count helps to achieve higher performance than updating it between steps (experiments reported in the Supplementary \cref{section:view_count_ablation}).
 The views are randomly sampled out of 24 views at each iteration.
 The number of layers for both encoder and decoder is set to 8.
 The transformer dimensionality is set to 768 and 4096 for input token and feed-forward layer, respectively.
-After running ablation studies with different number of decoder queries in the section \ref{section:query_count_ablation}, the decoder input count is fixed to 12, meaning that the reconstructed volume is formed from 12 rank-1 estimations.
+After running ablation studies with different number of decoder queries, the decoder input count is fixed to 12, meaning that the reconstructed volume is formed from 12 rank-1 estimations.
 At inference time after the sum-aggregation and clipping, we use a threshold $\tau=0.3$ to obtain the occupancy grid.
 LegoFormer-M is trained for 80K steps, while LegoFormer-S is trained for 160K steps.
 No learning rate decay was used.
 Obtaining the reconstructed volumes from the decomposition factors is implemented using Einstein Summation for efficient use of the memory.
 We use data and implementations along with pre-trained models provided by authors under the MIT License for comparison to other works.
-Our code is available at \texttt{https://github.com/faridyagubbayli/LegoFormer}.
+Our code and trained models will be made publicly available.